Observations in TNG: "The Big Goodbye"

 The text on the label is readable now.
 The holodeck is officially a "Holographic Environment Simulator".

 The head-on shot of the Enterprise previously appeared right at the beginning of "Encounter at Farpoint".
-The difference between the two shots is that the eight windows directly under the bridge are lit.
-In "Encounter at Farpoint", Picard is seen standing in the dark lounge, staring into space, that is why the windows were unlit in the pilot episode.
+The difference between the two shots is that the eight windows directly under the bridge are lit now.
+In "Encounter at Farpoint", Picard is seen standing in the dark forward facing lounge, staring into space, which is why the windows were unlit in the pilot episode.

 "Encounter at Farpoint"

-The basic shot is still the same.
+The basic shot is still the same in HD.
 We can see that the windows on deck 2 are illuminated but not quite as bright as the rest of the windows.

 The view from the inside of the holodeck shows that there's a plain corridor wall opposite the holodeck door.
 This will change later in the episode.
 No changes